Grilled Chicken (1 Medium Piece (Yield After Cooking, Bone Removed)) and Fresh Pasta (Cooked) (100 G)

 Portion Control

-Incorporate non-starchy vegetables such as spinach, broccoli, or bell peppers into your meal.
-These can help slow down the digestion and absorption of carbohydrates.
+Include high-fiber vegetables such as broccoli, spinach, or bell peppers with your meal.
+Fiber can help slow down the absorption of carbohydrates.

-Add a small amount of healthy fats like avocado, olive oil, or nuts to your pasta dish.
-Fats can help slow the digestion process and reduce glucose spikes.
+Add healthy fats such as avocado, olive oil, or a small handful of nuts to your meal.
+Fats can help moderate the release of glucose into your bloodstream.

-Plan for some light physical activity, such as a short walk, after eating.
-This can help your body use glucose more efficiently.
+Engage in light physical activity, such as a short walk, after your meal.
+This can help your body use glucose more effectively, reducing the spike.

 Discover